wf5w/WF5WRMail/README.md

 **It is highly recommended, that you ssh into the pi, and then change the passwd before taking this out to the field**

+**Version 2.4.1: There is now a link to set the account password on the webadmin server**

 **after you have done the Webadmin Server steps ( Set Date Time, and Setup First Time ), you may want to disable the Webadmin server and pat winlink server, after a reboot, when you take this to the field.**